marcoparello/CTF-Writeups/DownUnderCTF-2024/osint/Sounds-Nice.md

 ![](../images/sounds-nice-part-8.png)

 I then searched `ATS2853` on Google, which returned that it was a Bluetooth chipset, answering the question of `Which bluetooth chipset is used?`.
-I then proceeded to look through more of the internal photos, and came across:
+I now needed to find the answer to `What is wireless audio chipset used?`.
+So, I proceeded to look through more of the internal photos, and came across:

 ![](../images/sounds-nice-part-9.png)